 The Sundance Film Festival, held every January in Utah, is a near mythic event and the biggest independent film festival in the United States.
 But before all the big-time name recognition, the festival began as just another regional event, struggling to find a voice among the dry county laws of 1970s Utah.
 Only after actor Robert Redford’s powerful Sundance Institute took over did industry recognition explode.
 The fest has since built a reputation for premiering independent films that end up breaking through to a mainstream audience, truly a first of its kind.
 Distributors, both studio (like Lionsgate) and independent (like A24), often discover these films at Sundance.
-Bidding wars can ensue as companies vie to launch the next big small film to national recognition.
+Bidding wars can ensue as companies vie to launch the next small film to big national recognition.

-In 2020, Sundance ran Jan.
-23–Feb.
-2 and screened 118 feature films, as well as shorts, interactive media, and more.
 This festival guide covers everything you need to know about the annual event.
 Learn the history of the festival, how to submit your own work, and all the details on the prestigious awards.

 - When did the Sundance Film Festival start?